Explo Systems ex-owner drops Camp Minden sentence appeal

+Meanwhile, a codefendant's sentencing appeal remains before the 5th U.S. Circuit Court of Appeals.

-Former Explo Systems Inc. owner David Alan Smith and officer Keneth Lampkin were among five defendants who pleaded guilty in what a prosecutor called the nation's worst-ever dumping of military explosives.
+Former Explo Systems Inc. owner David Alan Smith and program manager Keneth Wayne Lampkin were among five defendants who pleaded guilty in what a prosecutor called the nation's worst-ever dumping of military explosives.
 All five were sentenced Nov.
-29.
+29 in federal court in Shreveport.

-The 5th Circuit on Tuesday dismissed Smith's appeal, as requested by the 63-year-old resident of Winchester, Kentucky.
+The New Orleans-based 5th Circuit on Tuesday dismissed Smith's appeal, as requested by the 63-year-old resident of Winchester, Kentucky.
 Smith's filing last week said only that he had decided to drop the appeal after talking with his lawyers.
+He had begun appeal proceedings in December.

 Digital Access For Only $0.99